AI-Powered Intracranial Hemorrhage Detection: A Co-Scale Convolutional Attention Model with Uncertainty-Based Fuzzy Integral Operator and Feature Screening: Fuzzy-based ICH Detection Framework

 \subsection{uncertainty-based fuzzy integral operator}

 Since hemorrhage may not be visible in a single slice but could be apparent across consecutive slices, and single-slice diagnosis is highly susceptible to environmental variations such as changes in patient angle and position, analyzing multiple slices allows the AI system to examine a broader range of patterns, enhancing diagnostic accuracy.
-Therefore, to integrate multiple slices of a CT scan, we utilize an uncertainty-based fuzzy integral operator, which is capable of accounting for interactions among different slices and provides an adequate level of complexity \cite{klement2009universal,tahani1990information}.
+Therefore, to integrate multiple slices of a CT scan, we utilize an uncertainty-based fuzzy integral operator, which is capable of accounting for interactions among different slices and provides an adequate level of complexity \cite{klement2009universal,tahani1990information}. \begin{flushleft} As illustrated in Fig. \ref{graph_choquet}, consider a set $S = \{s_1, s_2, s_3, \dots, s_n\}$ consisting of $n$ slices with probabilities $p(s_1), p(s_2), p(s_3), \dots, p(s_n)$, ordered such that: